victorarmijost/time-traker-cli/README.md

 Time Recording
 ==
-By using the command `rec` you can start a timer and record your time, you will notice the tracked time on the status bar as `[Tracking:0.50]` notice that the time is tracked in quarters of an hour, also rounds up to the next quarter of hour if it is a fraction of time.
-So, it will show first `0.25`, in your first 15 minutes of work, then it will show `0.50` in the next 15 minutes and so on.
+By using the command `rec` you can start a timer and record your time, you will notice the tracked time on the status bar as `[Tracking:0.50]` notice that the time is tracked in quarters of an hour, also rounds to the closer quarter of hour if it is a fraction of time.
+So, it will show first `0.00`, in your first 7.5 minutes of work, then `0.25` between 7.5 and 22.5 minutes; then it will show `0.50` in the next 15 minutes and so on.

 Application folders structure
 ==